Loading figure…

 “Sponsored bill for ratifying Equal Rights Amendment.
 (Mar 2021)”

-Position extraction pending on 6 issues: Foreign Policy, National Security, School Curriculum, Trade, Tech Regulation, Elections & Campaigns.
+Position extraction pending on 8 issues: Foreign Policy, National Security, School Curriculum, Trade, Tech Regulation, Elections & Campaigns, Religion & Public Life, Disaster Response.

 “Sponsored Green New Deal: 10-year national mobilization.
 (Feb 2019)”

-Why: Cosponsoring the Geothermal Energy Advancement Act directly supports the transition to renewable energy, aligning closely with the advocacy for a carbon-free energy system.
+Why: Cosponsoring the Geothermal Energy Advancement Act directly supports the transition to renewable energy sources, aligning closely with the stated position on aggressive federal action to cut emissions.

 View source →Jan 21, 2026 · Congress.gov